Home / Security

 Honest audit log

-Because it keeps the keys and not the values, the log stays useful for review without becoming a second copy of your sensitive content.
+Because it keeps the keys and identifiers but never free-text content, the log stays useful for review without becoming a second copy of your sensitive content.

 Extra limits, when you want them.